AJEvbank/Kmeans-Project/README.txt

 If the point is not one of the search results, then the program will print, "THE RESULT IS NOT CORRECT".
 The program will also output the number of points checked by the kmeans search algorithm.

-* - This value must be divisible by four in this version.